 Answer: Yes, our latest Mac Desktop version 8.2.0 from May 2018 runs fine on all current macOS versions from (and including) 10.8 Mountain Lion up to macOS Sierra/High Sierra and latest macOS Mojave 10.14.

 Is SplashID Safe Mac Desktop app a 32-bit or 64-bit app?
 When do you plan to make it 64-bit compliant?

 Answer: The Mac app is 64-bit now, as of May 23rd 2018

 .
 IF you get a warning your Mac Desktop app is a 32-bit app this means you are not running our latest Mac Desktop app version.
 Please read on below on how to update/upgrade to latest version.

-I heard macOS High Sierra or Mojave will soon block any 32-bit apps, such as SplashID Safe Mac Desktop app.
+I heard macOS High Sierra or Mojave or the upcoming Catalina will soon block any 32-bit apps, such as SplashID Safe Mac Desktop app.
 Is this a problem?